Q1. List conditions under which combustion can take place.

 Q13.
 Abida and Ramesh were doing an experiment in which water was to be heated in a beaker.
 Abida kept the beaker near the wick in the yellow part of the candle flame.
 Ramesh kept the beaker in the outermost part of the flame.
 Whose water will get heated in a shorter time?

-Ans: The water in the Ramesh's beaker will heat up in a shorter time.
-This is because the outermost zone of a flame is the hottest zone, while the yellow zone (in which Abida had kept the beaker) is less hot.
+Ans: The water in Ramesh's beaker will heat in a shorter time.
+The outermost zone of the flame is the hottest, while the yellow (luminous) zone is cooler, so placing the beaker in the outer zone transfers heat more quickly.